dallasyoung/fullstackopen/part1/course information/README.md

 docker run -d -p 8080:3000 milquetoast/fullstackopen-part1-courseinfo
 ```

-Then connect to `http://localhost:8080` in a web broswer
+Then connect to `http://localhost:8080` in a web browser

 ## Source code